Azure-Samples/media-services-3rdparty-player-samples/src/NexPlayer/README.md

 This player sample contains different options embedded into the player, that you can set once it's loaded.

 - Manifest: Endpoint URL to the Azure Media Service content.
 This URL is different for each case depending on the protocol and encryption method used.
 - Closed Captions and Subtitles: Nexplayer supports WebVTT subtitles and closed captions.
-About the available subtitles can be retrieved with the textTracks attribute of the video element.
+Available subtitles can be retrieved via the textTracks attribute of the video element.
 - Multiple audio: NexPlayer supports multiple audio and language tracks in one single video – both for live and on demand streaming.
 Using streams with multiple audio features provides multiple language tracks for your video content.
 - Playback: NexPlayer offers more advanced options to control the playback.
 This feature tells the player whether to start playback with the volume muted or not.
-Once the callback is received, the playback can be controlled with the NexPlayer instance and the associated video element.
+Once the callback is received, the playback can be controlled within the NexPlayer instance and the associated video element.
-- Adaptive bitrate: Increase viewer experience by optimizing video ABR.
+- Adaptive bitrate: Enhance viewer experience by optimizing video ABR.
-- Widevine License: URL for Widevine license required to play Widevine content.
+- Widevine License: URL to the Widevine license required to play Widevine content.
-- PlayReady License: URL for PlayReady license required to play PlayReady content.
+- PlayReady License: URL to the PlayReady license required to play PlayReady content.
-- FairPlay License: URL for FairPlay license required to play FairPlay content.
+- FairPlay License: URL to the FairPlay license required to play FairPlay content.
 - FairPlay Certificate: URL to the FairPlay Certificate to use for playing FairPlay content.

 ![NexPlayer Sample](../../docs/images/NexPlayer.png)